You are here

-Working with a variety of fiber techniques such as sewing, crochet, tapestry weaving, knitting, coiling, students gain experience working with 3D language such as texture, weight, tension, volume, scale and color.
-Students work to create 3D problem solving strategies.
-Students will be exposed to contemporary and historical examples of artist’s working with soft sculpture.
+Working with a variety of fiber techniques such as sewing, crochet, tapestry weaving, knitting, coiling, students gain experience working with 3D language including texture, weight, tension, volume, scale and color.
+Students are exposed to contemporary and historical examples of artist’s working with soft sculpture and learn 3D problem solving strategies.
 Students will construct a maquette and ultimately create their own original soft sculpture pieces.

-Letterpress printing is a form of relief printing.
-Wood or metal letters and images are set into a press.
+Before there was digital printing there was letterpress, which is a form of relief printing with wood or metal letters and images set into a press.
 This course is an introduction to the craftsmanship of letterpress printing and manual typesetting.
 Students learn to compose words in metal and wood type.
-Using a Vandercook proofing press, students print on special papers to create individual works such as artist books and posters.
+Using a Vandercook proofing press, students print on special papers to create individual works such as artists’ books and posters.